sadpupil/CMSC-5724-Project/README.md

 > And only uses the functions of standard library

 ## How to use the program
-+ You should make sure that you has JDK 1.7 or above installed on your device.
++ You should make sure that you has JDK 1.7 or above has been installed on your device.

 + After a project folder is created, you can open it with the a Java development tool(like IDEA or VScode)